omarreis/vsop2013/planetfun/README.md

 Resulting binary file is *only* 131 MB and doesn't require parsing to load.

-The scale factor between astronomical units and the app's 3D world:
+The scale factor between astronomical units and the app's 3D world is 1.0:
-     1.0 AU = 10.0 3D-world-units
+     1.0 AU = 1.0 3D-world-unit

-ex: Earth orbit radius is ~around~ 10.0 3D-world-units
+ex: Earth orbit radius is ~around~ 1.0 3D-world-units

 # Planet textures